strFelix/Git-Commitzen-Guide/README-EN.md

    1.2.
 Add **scopes** and descriptions (optional).

 ### Task List:
-- [ ] Properly indent the code and remove debug lines and unnecessary comments.
+- [ ] Indent the code properly and remove debug lines and unnecessary comments.
-- [ ] Add a submit button on the registration screen and link it to the `sendForm()` function.
+- [ ] Add a submit button to the registration screen and link the form to the handleSubmit() function.
-- [ ] Check and fix the page redirection after form submission.
+- [ ] Check and fix the authorization for authenticated users after form submission.
-- [ ] Componentize the submit button for reuse in other parts of the project.
+- [ ] Create a component for the form input to enable reuse in other parts of the project.

 2. Update the project documentation by marking completed tasks with [X], following the described standards.